-If an earlier version of the project was set to the latest version in the target branch, e.g., version #8 was reverted to version #7 (version #9 was created), the version a branch splits off the trunk (version #1 in the image below) is considered the common ancestor in all subsequent merges.
+If an earlier version of the project was set to the latest version in the target branch, e.g., version #8 was reverted to version #7 (version #9 was created), the common ancestor is calculated taking the version that was set as the latest (version #7).
+In case there is a preceding merge (version #3 is merged with version #4), the source version from the last merge (version #3) is considered the common ancestor; however, if no merges precede the version that was set as the latest, the version the branch splits off the trunk (version #1) is considered the common ancestor.